 The harvest typically takes place in the middle of September when the grapes contain the optimal amount of sugar.
 To ensure that they do no harm to the grapes, workers don’t use machines and harvest by hand.
 The crushing and pressing of the grapes happen without modern technology as well.
 Instead, vintners use manual presses to squeeze the juice out of the grapes gently.

 Until now, the production method doesn’t differ from the methods to make other still or sparkling wines.
-But the fermentation process of the wine must for Asti is extraordinary.
+But the fermentation process of the wine must is extraordinary.
 Primarily because winemakers prevent the fermentation for most of the wine must.
 They do so by cooling down the must containers to temperatures close to the freezing point.
 The reason is simple: They produce Asti throughout the whole year, and they need fresh wine must to do so.

 Every two months or so, vintners start to process a new batch.
-First, they transfer the must to stainless steel tanks and seal them.
+First, they transfer the must into stainless steel tanks and seal them.
 Then they heat them to about 60°F (15°C) to start the fermentation process.
 While the sugar in the must slowly turns into alcohol, CO2 forms inside.
 But as the tanks are sealed, this CO2 can’t escape.
 Instead, it stays in the wine and gives it the typical sparkling characteristic.

 When the wine reaches its desired level of alcohol (typically about 7.5%), the winemakers cool down the tanks to stop the fermentation.
 They use a centrifuge to remove the remaining yeast and bottle the wine.
 Unlike many other sparkling wines, Asti doesn’t undergo a second bottle fermentation process, so it’s ready for consumption at this point.